-Ballerina Ingrid Silva of the Dance Theater of Harlem announces her first pregnancy in short video
+Ballerina Ingrid Silva of the Dance Theater of Harlem announces her first pregnancy in a short video

 By Marques Travae